HomeGuidesAPI Reference

 Edit webhook page in Klaviyo with a field for the endpoint URL and a reset button with a black background.

-PATCH /api/webhooks/WEBHOOK_SUBSCRIPTION_ID
+PATCH /api/webhooks/WEBHOOK_ID

 {